-Wimbledon: Facing Martina Navratilova on Centre Court
+Wimbledon: Claire Taylor recalls facing Martina Navratilova on Centre Court

 "I had tried to come back, but the injury never healed," Shepherd said.
 "It was really difficult.
 I just loved playing and was always so positive.
 I felt lost but I threw myself into coaching."

-She had to give up her second career for a time to bring up her young children after getting divorced.
-Harry, is now 16 and Mathew, 13 and, although both are sporty, they are not tennis-obsessed.
+She had to give up her second career for a time to bring up her two young children after getting divorced.
+Harry is now 16 and Mathew 13 and, although both are sporty, they are not tennis-obsessed.
 It's the best juniors at her west London workplace who benefit from her expertise.

-The next generation have widespread access to facilities and affordable coaching that often eluded youngsters during the 80s and 90s.
-The budding Taylor had to wait until dusk to get court time because juniors were way down the priority list.
+The next generation have widespread access to facilities and affordable coaching that often eluded youngsters during the 1980s and 90s.
+The budding Shepherd had to wait until dusk to get court time because juniors were way down the priority list.

-Thankfully things have changed in recent years and British tennis, with Andy Murray and Joanna Konta leading the way, is enjoying a boom period.
+That has changed in recent years and British tennis, with Andy Murray and Johanna Konta leading the way, is enjoying a boom period.

 "I'm very fortunate doing what I do," Shepherd said.
 "Most of the juniors I teach have aspirations to achieve something in tennis."